-Necrotizing enterocolitis (NEC) is an intestinal disease of premature infants.
-NEC affects the bowels of premature infants and causes an inflammatory process that can lead to intestinal tissue damage and death.
+Necrotizing enterocolitis (NEC) is an intestinal disease that affects premature and medically fragile infants.
+NEC affects the bowels and causes an inflammatory process that can lead to intestinal tissue damage and death.

 According to the C.D.C., NEC is a leading cause of overall infant mortality in the United States.
-Despite focused research on NEC for over four decades, we do not fully understand why NEC occurs, when NEC occurs, how NEC occurs, or which neonates will develop the disease.
+Despite focused research on NEC for over four decades, we are still striving to fully understand why NEC occurs, when NEC occurs, how NEC occurs, and which neonates will develop the disease.